sail-sg/EditAnything/README.md

 powered by [Segment Anything](https://github.com/facebookresearch/segment-anything), [ControlNet](https://github.com/lllyasviel/ControlNet),
 [BLIP2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2), [Stable Diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion), etc.

-This is a small project for fun.
+A project for fun.
 Any forms of contribution and suggestion are very welcomed!

 # News

+2023/04/10 - An initial version of edit-anything is in `sam2edit.py`.

 2023/04/10 - We transfer the pretrained model into diffusers style, the pretrained model is auto loaded when using `sam2image_diffuser.py`.
 Now you can combine our pretrained model with different base models easily!